ballerina-platform/ballerina-lang/stdlib/jdbc/src/main/ballerina/jdbc/Module.md

 ```
 ### Database operations

 Once the client is created, database operations can be executed through that client.
-This module provides support for creating tables and executing stored procedures.
-It also supports selecting, inserting, deleting, updating, and batch updating data.
+This module provides support for
+creating tables and executing stored procedures.
+It also supports selecting, inserting, deleting, updating, and batch
+updating data.
 Samples for these operations can be found below.
-Details of the SQL data types and query parameters relevant for these database operations can be found in the documentation for the SQL module.

 ## Samples